wyongqiing/tp/docs/DeveloperGuide.md

     * 5a1.
 HRelpher saves details.

     * 5a2.
 HRelpher prompts HR to continue where they left off.
 Use case resumes at step 3.

+**Use case: Find Employees by Department**
+**MSS**
+1. HR requests to find employees by department.
+2. HRelper prompts for the department keyword.
+3. HR enters the department keyword.
+4. HRelper displays a list of employees in the specified department.
+   Use case ends.

+**Extensions**
+* 3a.
+HR enters invalid characters in the department keyword.
+  * 3a1.
+HRelper shows an error message explaining valid department input format.
+    Use case resumes at step 2.
+* 4a.
+No employees found in the specified department.
+  * 4a1.
+HRelper shows an empty list.
+    Use case ends.

+**Use case: Find Employees by Job Title**
+**MSS**
+1. HR requests to find employees by job title.
+2. HRelper prompts for the job title keyword.
+3. HR enters the job title keyword.
+4. HRelper displays a list of employees with the specified job title.
+   Use case ends.

+**Extensions**
+* 3a.
+HR enters invalid characters in the job title keyword.
+  * 3a1.
+HRelper shows an error message explaining valid job title input format.
+    Use case resumes at step 2.
+* 3b.
+HR enters a keyword that is too short or ambiguous.
+  * 3b1.
+HRelper suggests using more specific keywords.
+    Use case resumes at step 2.
+* 4a.
+No employees found with the specified job title.
+  * 4a1.
+HRelper shows an empty list.
+    Use case ends.

+**Use case: Find Employees by Employment Type** **MSS**
+1. HR requests to find employees by employment type.
+2. HRelper prompts for the employment type keyword.
+3. HR enters the employment type keyword.
+4. HRelper displays a list of employees with the specified employment type.
+   Use case ends.

+**Extensions**
+* 3a.
+HR enters invalid characters in the employment type keyword.
+  * 3a1.
+HRelper shows an error message explaining valid employment type input format.
+    Use case resumes at step 2.
+* 4a.
+No employees found with the specified employment type.
+  * 4a1.
+HRelper shows an empty list.
+    Use case ends.

 **Use case: Delete an Employee Profile**